 B-MOVIE were famously the band that Phonogram pursued to take on SPANDAU BALLET and DURAN DURAN.
-Managed by Some Bizzare’s Stevo Pearce, he stipulated that an unknown synth duo called SOFT CELL had to be part of any deal.
+Managed by Some Bizzare’s Stevo Pearce, he stipulated that an unknown synth duo called SOFT CELL be part of any deal.
 Possibly the best single featuring the original line-up, the 12 inch version of ‘Nowhere Girl’ featured an extended intro with just a solid beat for company along with tinkling ivories that came over like ULTRAVOX in full flight before the pulsing bass and harp-like synths kicked in.

 Available on the boxed set ’12” 80s Alternative’ (V/A) via UMTV